Debugging is the process of finding and fixing errors in your code. This is an essential

 In your localhost browser session, refresh the page and check the console for the next error.

-This error is referring to the issue of trying to assign a value to an HTML element.
+This error refers to the issue of trying to assign a value to an HTML element reference.
 This might be confusing

 given the error message says "Assignment to constant variable".
-Change the line of code for both elements to use
+Change the lines of code for both elements to

 the textContent property.